-Patrick Campbell is the senior editor of Practical Cardiology, as well as its sister publication Endocrinology Network.
+Patrick Campbell is the assistant managing editor of Endocrinology Network, as well as its sister publications Practical Cardiology and Rheumatology Network.
 Prior to joining these brands, he led coverage of cardiology and diabetes with HCPLive.
-Before joining parent company MJH Life Sciences in 2019, he spent time as a beat reporter with the Pocono Record in Stroudsburg, PA and Star News Group in Manasquan, NJ.
+Before joining parent company MJH Life Sciences in 2019, he spent time as a beat reporter with the Pocono Record in Stroudsburg, PA, and Star News Group in Manasquan, NJ.
 He also touts experience in multimedia, having spent time as a freelance multimedia specialist with NJ Advance Media and multimedia coordinator at the Pocono Record.
-In his free time, he enjoys traveling, sports, and exploring the great outdoors.
 Follow him on Twitter @RealPatCampbell or reach him via email at PCampbell@mjhlifesciences.com.

 Published on October 13, the latest scientific statement from the American Heart Association highlights the current role of patient-reported outcome measures in the management of peripheral artery disease as well as future considerations for optimizing this role and benefits in care.